 - Select Shared Repository

-- Use the Search Repository box on the right
+- Use the Search Repository box right below it

-- Check the box next to the film you would like to add and click the blue +Publish button to the right
+- Check the box next to the film you would like to add and click the teal +Publish button to the right

 - This will add it to your Media Gallery page.